Guide to Green Terminology

 IEA: International Energy Agency

 KWh: Kilowatt hour - 1000 watts applied for one hour or 1 watt applied for 1000 hours

 LEED: Leadership in Energy and Environmental Design.
 A leading certification process by the U.S. Green Building Council that evaluates new buildings constructed to common green standards.

 MW: Megawatt (1,000,000 watts)

 VOC: Volatile organic compounds.
 Toxins commonly found in conventional paints, sealers, and finishes.

 ZEV: Zero-emission vehicle

 © Copyright, 2009, Kathleen Lyons.
-Job-Hunt's Green Jobs Job Search expert, Kathleen Lyons, is a workforce training and performance support specialist, and the publisher and editor of Green Job Idea Blog.
+Job-Hunt's Green Jobs Job Search expert, Kathleen Lyons, is a workforce training and performance support specialist.
 She believes that the emerging green economy offers huge opportunities for both white- and blue-collar job seekers to find satisfying and meaningful work.
 Kathleen holds membership in the Northeast Sustainable Energy Association (NESEA), Co-op America, The International EcoTourism Club and the Cape & Islands Renewable Energy Collaborative.